lspahija/blizzardberry/README.md

 - add set up and teardown code to integration tests (e.g. create a user and agent. add credits to the user. delete the user and agent after the test)
 - let users configure the agent's starting message
 - minify and obfuscate agent.js code
+- support teams i.e. each user is part of a team and can manage the team's agents
 - let the end user see all actions that the agent can perform.
 Make the actions searchable.
 Expose the thinking tokens if the user chooses to see them.
 - make agent design super customizable so app owners can make it look like their app
 - add automated end-to-end test suite so we can introduce new features without breaking existing functionality.
 Use Playwright for this.
 [Grok thread](https://grok.com/share/bGVnYWN5_82a58179-e019-4507-a75b-59c398539835)